apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Compliance with the OCI Image Layout Specification
 --------------------------------------------------

-From the perspective of the directory ``$HOME/.apptainer/cache/oci``, this cache implementation in apptainer complies with the `OCI Image Layout Specification <https://github.com/opencontainers/image-spec/blob/master/image-layout.md>`_:
+From the perspective of the directory ``$HOME/.apptainer/cache/oci``, this cache implementation in Apptainer complies with the `OCI Image Layout Specification <https://github.com/opencontainers/image-spec/blob/master/image-layout.md>`_:

 - ``blobs`` directory - contains content addressable data, that is otherwise considered opaque
 - ``oci-layout`` file - a mandatory JSON object file containing both mandatory and optional content